 Between 25 And 35: Contemporary

 It’s unbecoming to queue for the newest drops, not to mention impractical, what with work and all.
-But you haven’t got so many better things to do with your life that you can’t scour eBay for a rare colourway, or stump up for designer collaborations and argue that the superior materials and craftsmanship make them totally worth the extra £150.
+But you haven’t got so many better things to do with your life that you can’t scour eBay for a rare colourway, or stump up for designer collaborations and argue that the superior materials and craftsmanship make them totally worth the hiked-up price tag.

 Over 35: Classic

-If you’ve successfully staved off a dadbod, then a Nike Flyknit might still fly.
-But you should be leaving the latest releases uncopped in favour of traditional styles such as Stan Smiths, Converse Jack Purcells and the less adolescent Vans, plus swerving bright colours for muted tones or white.
+If you’ve successfully staved off a dadbod, then a knitted trainer might still fly.
+But you should be leaving the latest releases un-copped in favour of traditional styles such as Stan Smiths, Converse Jack Purcells and the less adolescent Vans, plus swerving bright colours for muted tones or white.
 As a rule, your kicks should have stood the test of time for as long as you have.

 Under 25: Ironic

-Either you don’t care about watches yet or you’re counting down the seconds until an elderly relative kicks the bucket and bequeaths you a Patek Philippe.
+Either you don’t care about watches yet, or you’re counting down the minutes until an elderly relative kicks the bucket and bequeaths you a Patek Philippe.
 So, for now, something bright and plastic or with a calculator function will suffice as a placeholder that you don’t mind breaking or losing on a drunken night out.

 Between 25 And 35: Pretend

 You have places to be, and punctually at that.
 You’re also eyeing up watches.
 But while you’re dressing for the job you want, you don’t have the earning power for a grail watch, and the old codger is alive and ticking.
-On the other hand, at least your quartz fashion watch or minimalist Scandinavian wrist candy proves that you’re not an old-timer.
+On the other hand, at least a quartz fashion watch or minimalist Scandinavian wrist candy will prove that you’re not an old-timer.